SwatiShirke/Trajectory-Control-for-AVs/README.md

 - **Safety Features**: Add additional safety constraints such as collision avoidance or obstacle detection.

 ## Contact
-For further information or questions, please contact [Your Name] at [Your Email].
+For further information or questions, please contact [Swati Shirke] at [swatishirke1895@gmail.com].

 ---